CartoDB/odyssey.js/documentation.md

 #### Custom templates

 Experts can create and use custom Templates with Odyssey.
-If you are interested in using a custom template see the section,
+If you are interested in using a custom template see the following section: **link**

 **TODO**
 **Add link to correct section below when prepared**